xbmc/repo-plugins/plugin.video.nfl.gamepass/README.md

 ## Any Dependencies? ##

-This addon requires Kodi Jarvis or later.
-XBMC Helix and Isengard will be supported for awhile in the "Isengard" branch.
+This addon requires Kodi Krypton or later.
+The latest version supporting Jarvis was 0.9.2.

-This addon is in the official Kodi repository, and when installed from there, all dependencies are installed automatically.
-However, if you're installing directly from the source, make sure the following dependencies are installed:
+This addon is available from the official Kodi repository, and when installed from there, all dependencies are installed automatically.
+However, if you're installing directly from the source, make sure the following dependencies are
+installed:
  * xmltodict (http://mirrors.kodi.tv/addons/jarvis/script.module.xmltodict/)
  * Requests 2.x (http://mirrors.kodi.tv/addons/jarvis/script.module.requests/)
  * m3u8 >= 0.2.10 (http://mirrors.kodi.tv/addons/jarvis/script.module.m3u8/)